Role Play and How to Succeed at it

 Be Honest with Your Priorities

 Role play companies understand that auditions can come up at the last minute but if you make a habit of cancelling gigs then your time in this sector will be short-lived.
 By saying yes to a role play gig, you are saying yes to a professional acting gig so don’t treat it as a way of killing time.

 You’re there to enhance the participants’ experience, not to show off your Shakespeare.
 Daniel comments, “If at any point they [the participants] feel like they’re talking to an actor rather than one of their team you lose them and you lose that authenticity.”

 Your performance must be appropriate to the situation you are simulating.
 This way delegates will be more inclined to participate because the scene will be realistic.

 When you perform you have a sixth sense of what’s going on around you.
 Yes, you’re immersed in character but you also track your blocking, your scene partner and the audience.
 Role play requires the same sense of awareness only this time you are responding to the delegates and also mentally logging moments that you can recall later when you’re giving feedback.

 You’ll get the opportunity to play a wide range of characters, which is both challenging and rewarding.
 One day you might be playing a high-status department head, the next a vulnerable witness to a crime.
 You’ll be pushed as an actor and you’ll learn a lot from the research you do.
 Plus its great fun!

-Naomi Joseph is an actor, theatre-maker and writer at assignYourwriter.
+Naomi Joseph is an actor, theatre-maker and writer.
 Naomi's work includes 'Criteria', an award-winning spoken word short about cultural identity and bereavement.
 'Criteria' is available to watch now on Vimeo.
 Its companion piece 'Motherland' is a dark comedy theatre show which played at various festivals across the UK.

 Headshot photographer: Robert Boulton